dcdpr/did-btcr2/chapters/Index.md

 Although aggregation **does** depend on some party (or protocol) acting as the coordinator and publisher of Beacon Signals, that role may be satisfied by any party.
-To ensure that the aggregator gains no specific benefit with regard to the authority to publish a Beacon Signal or not, aggregations SHOULD use a protocol that ensures every participant in the cohort has explicitly signed the Beacon Signal itself.
+To ensure that the aggregator gains no specific benefit with regard to the authority to publish a Beacon Signal, aggregations SHOULD use a protocol that ensures every participant in the cohort has explicitly signed the Beacon Signal itself.
 We anticipate that future innovations in Bitcoin will enable alternative forms of assurance.
 However,